ibdgc/idhub/docs/exploring-with-nocodb.md

 *   **Columns**: Each column represents a field in the database table (e.g., `global_subject_id`, `sample_type`, `date_collected`).
 *   **Rows**: Each row represents a single record (e.g., one subject, one genotype record).

+Custom grid views can be created to establish permanant, modified representations of the standar table within the database.
+This can be useful is different subsets of the information in a table are needed for different audiences.

 ---